 How much does a notary bond cost in Arkansas?

-SuretyBonds.com issues these bonds instantly and without a credit check!
+SuretyBonds.com issues these bonds instantly for as little as $50!
+Errors and omissions coverage is also available for additional premium.
 Simply click Buy Now to visit our secure payment portal to purchase your bond online today.
 It only takes a few minutes to be on your way to being bonded as a notary in Arkansas.

 |Bond Type||Bond Amount||Cost|